 Unless you're a Life Member, YOU MUST RENEW your Rifle Range Badges every year.
-Unless you have a 2019 LSA Rifle Range badge with a bright orange border around the words Range Certified, you must renew NOW!
+Unless you have a 2019 LSA Rifle Range badge with a bright orange border or a 2020 LSA Rifle Range badge with a grey border around the words Range Certified, you must renew NOW!
 You must also have your 2019 dues paid up, return your old badge and for a fee of $5.00, you'll get a current range badge.
-You can renew at the LSA Gun Shop on Saturday afternoons (2 to 4) or Sunday mornings (9 to Noon) or contact Dave Kistler DEKistler@comcast.net) if you have any questions.
+You can renew at the LSA Gun Shop on Saturday afternoons (2 PM to 4 PM) or Sunday mornings (9 AM to Noon) or contact Dave Kistler DEKistler@comcast.net) if you have any questions.

 LOW TARGETS WILL NO LONGER BE ALLOWED

 where a projectile hits the ground, after passing through a